kevink-sq/jetty-concurrency-issue-poc/README.md

 ## Note

-- for some reason jnr-unixsocket (jnr-ingress.sock) connector does not work (curl will time out)
+- the jnr-unixsocket (jnr-ingress.sock) connector will not work on m2 macs